 It is tempting to dismiss these types of teacher testimonials as ‘nostalgia’ for earlier times; some critics differentiate between teacher ‘memory’ and ‘nostalgia’.
 Hargreaves and Moore (2005) argue that generational experience influences teacher attitudes to ‘change’.
 Teacher memories, situated in particular historical periods, become increasingly important to older practitioners as they near the end of their careers.
-Such memories ‘are as much about generation as degeneration’ (2005: 132) because they allow practitioners to preserve a sense of themselves as energetic, committed professionals, but also to protect against a sense of decay and finality.
-‘Nostalgia’ is not necessarily negative because it represents a ‘process of fulfilling, preserving and protecting the missions and memories of one’s generation [and] draws attention to a positive sense of what teachers are fighting for over time’ (ibid: 132).
+Such memories ‘are as much about generation as degeneration’ (132) because they allow practitioners to preserve a sense of themselves as energetic, committed professionals, but also to protect against a sense of decay and finality.
+‘Nostalgia’ is not necessarily negative because it represents a ‘process of fulfilling, preserving and protecting the missions and memories of one’s generation [and] draws attention to a positive sense of what teachers are fighting for over time’ (132).
 Hargreaves and Moore foreground the 1960s/’70s generation as having a strong sense of identity, purpose and mission.

 Similarly, David Hartley (2009) suggests the recent policy focus on ‘personalisation’ in education is an attempt to appease older practitioners through the ‘nostalgic revival of child-centred education’.
 Hartley argues ‘personalisation’ in its current guise appeals to modern individualist and consumerist social attitudes.
-However, it also serves to provide a ‘safe association with a “progressive” past, which, although no Golden Age, conjures up a nostalgic appeal to those better times whose day is done’ (2009: 431).
-Hartley argues,
+However, it also serves to provide a ‘safe association with a “progressive” past, which, although no Golden Age, conjures up a nostalgic appeal to those better times whose day is done’ (431).
+Hartley suggests the label ‘personalisation’ might give ‘the impression that something of the progressive era is being resurrected’ (431).

-In sum, the semantic similarity between child-centred education and personalisation may serve to appeal especially to that generation of older teachers whose professional ideology was formed and firmly sedimented within the early 1970s…re-labelling these reforms as ‘personalisation’ may give the impression that something of the progressive era is being resurrected. (ibid: 431)

 Curiously however, the informants in this study seem explicitly aware of how changing circumstances impact on social realities.
 Michael is clearly not influenced by this ‘impression’ of progressivism when he argues that ‘personalisation’ is ‘back on the agenda but what does it mean?
 What does it mean if it’s drowned out, if you have to spend your time coaching kids for SATS?’
 Shaun claims it is necessary to exercise caution when having teachers ‘reminiscing’ about the past.
-Ann points to a sense of ‘never standing still . . . at no point can you think “oh we’ve been progressive, now we’re where we wanted to be”’.
+Ann points to a sense of ‘never standing still…at no point can you think “oh we’ve been progressive, now we’re where we wanted to be”’.
 Such reactions do not immediately point to ‘nostalgia’.
-Also, the circumstances they refer to were actual realties – when Liz claims for example ‘if anybody came in who was an inspector or an advisor, they were there to help you’.
+Also, the circumstances they refer to were actual realties – remember Liz’s claim that ‘if anybody came in who was an inspector or an advisor, they were there to help you’.

-Yes, there may be elements of nostalgia in the informants’ memories – for the early days of practice, colleagues, ILEA, the English Centre.
+Yes, there may be elements of nostalgia in the informants’ memories – for the early days of practice, colleagues, ILEA.
 But this is not the same thing as PM.
 Where no systematic record of teacher experience exists, PM can help recover representations of practice for future generations: a valuable resource through which to critique current contexts and conjunctures.
 There are positive and negative implications of nostalgia, and it is important to recognise how it might colour recollection.
 However, PM studies aim to generate a collective practitioner history rather than an elegy to some idealised past.